Ada Nilsson Explained

 Ada Konstantia Nilsson (September 21, 1872 – May 23, 1964) was an early Swedish woman medical doctor.
 She was one of the founders of the campaigning magazine Tidevarvet in 1923.

 Nilsson was born in Södra Säms in 1872.
 She was brought up in a farmhouse.
-Her father who helped to run the cottage textile workers died when she was thirteen and she went to live in Stockholm.[1]
+Her father, who helped to run the textile workers cottage industry, died when she was thirteen and she went to live in Stockholm.[1]
 In 1891 she was one of the first women to take medical training, initially in Uppsala and mainly in Stockholm.
-She met Lydia Wahlström and Alma Sundquist who were pioneers, too.[1]
+She met Lydia Wahlström and Alma Sundquist who were also female pioneers.[1]

-Nilsson and Julia Kinberg, another physician, founded a feminist organizetion, Frisinnade Kvinnor, in 1914.[2]
+Nilsson and Julia Kinberg, another physician, founded a feminist organization, Frisinnade Kvinnor, in 1914.[2]
 She was a member of the Liberal Women's National Association.[3]

-The magazine Tidevarvet was founded in 1923[4] [5] by Kerstin Hesselgren, Honorine Hermelin, who was an educator, Ada Nilsson, Elisabeth Tamm, a liberal politician, and Elin Wägner, who was an author.[6]
-[7] The founders who had a liberal political stance[7] were known as the Fogelstad group.
+The magazine Tidevarvet was founded in 1923[4] [5] by Kerstin Hesselgren, educator Honorine Hermelin, Ada Nilsson, Elisabeth Tamm, a liberal politician, and Elin Wägner, an author.[6]
+[7] The founders had a liberal political stance[7] and were known as the Fogelstad group.
 Nilsson was one of the principal funders of the project and became editor-in-chief with her new friend Elin Wägner as its first editor.
 The magazine was to publish until 1936 and for three years (1925-28) the magazine ran a free consultancy but it was difficult to fund.[1]

 Death and private life